thehappycheese/uiua-keypad/README.md

 ## Want to try voice commands instead?

-For this extention you have to click glyph buttons with your mouse.
+For this extension you have to click glyph buttons with your mouse.
 Thats hard work!
 Check out my video explaining how to use your voice to input Uiua glyphs :smile:

 https://www.youtube.com/watch?v=-VOxSNyaLTg